-High failure rates of students in different courses is considered a significant problem today.
-Therefore, this phenomenon is often researched, if it is possible to create a prediction model to identify students who are at risk of failure.
+Today, high student failure rates in different courses are considered a significant problem.
+Therefore, this phenomenon is often researched to determine whether it is possible to create a prediction model to identify students who are at risk of failure.

-Kalaivani et al. (2019) conducted a comparative analysis between three selected classification algorithms: decision tree and naive bayes.
+Kalaivani et al. (2019) conducted a comparative analysis between three selected classification algorithms: decision tree and naive Bayes.
 The input dataset consisted of 497 records over 8 academic years.
-The data included various aspects of the students' records, including family background, previous academic records, and other demographic elements.
-The naive bayes algorithm showed a peak accuracy value of 71.3%.
+The data included various aspects of the student's records, including family background, previous academic records, and other demographic elements.
+The naive Bayes algorithm showed a peak accuracy value of 71.3%.
 The model was intended to enable teachers to take early steps to help poor and average students improve their performance.
 The dataset was relatively small due to incomplete and missing values.
 The study could be extended by adding more data to improve overall accuracy.